-Example #2 - Modules:
+Example # 2 - Modules:

 Within a semester, there are three modules (A, B, C) that span the entire term and are five weeks each, offered consecutively.
 In the fall semester, the student enrolls in modules A, B, and C. Student completes courses in module A. Student begins Module B and withdraws.
 At this point, the student is a Title IV withdrawal and a R2T4 calculation must be done.
 The student's registration for module C is not enough to override the R2T4 requirement.
 However, if the school collects written confirmation from the student at the time of the withdrawal from module B that they intend to return for Module C, a R2T4 is not required.
-If the student returns for Module C and completes the module, no R2T4 is required.
-If the student does not return for Module C, a R2T4 is done using the withdrawal date from Module B. If the student returns for Module C and then withdraws, a R2T4 is done using the withdrawal date from Module C.
+If the student returns for Module C, a R2T4 is done using the withdrawal date from Module B. If the student returns for Module C and then withdraws, a R2T4 is done using the withdrawal date from Module C.